-There are many different types of corns but they can be very painful between the toes, on top of the toes or on the bottom of your feet.
+There are many different types of corns which occur on the feet.
+They can be very painful, and are found between the toes, on top of the toes, or on the bottom of your feet.
 Corns are mainly caused by increased intermittent pressure over vulnerable areas of the foot or toes.

 They can be found anywhere on the feet but in general are located on the ball of the foot or on the top of toes.
 They form small lumps of hard skin which can look yellow and discoloured.
 A common corn would be found on the outer side of the little toe or in-between the forth and fifth toes.
 These are mainly caused by footwear adding pressure onto the skin.
 They can be very painful and limit walking or sports but can be painlessly managed.

 What should I do if I think I have corns?